SnappyJumper/Measure-Up/README.md

     Feature | Outcome | Result
     --- | --- | ---
     Logo | Anchor tag brings the user to the welcome screen before the JavaScript alters the DOM. | Pass Social Links | The icons all display properly and they highlight when hovered on with a transition of one second.
-When the icons are clicked they open a new tab which displays the relative social media site. | Pass
+When the icons are clicked they open a new tab that displays the relative social media site. | Pass

     - Welcome Screen

     Feature | Outcome | Result
     --- | --- | ---
     Start Button | Button's hover and click styles all run properly.
-When the button is clicked the JavaScript writes new HTML to the page brining the user to the tool screen.
+When the button is clicked the JavaScript writes new HTML to the page bringing the user to the tool screen.

     - Tool Screen

     Feature | Outcome | Result
     --- | --- | ---
-    Accordion Button | The accordion button starts off hiding its panel.
+    Accordion Button | The accordion button starts off by hiding its panel.
 When it is pressed the panel slides out and the symbol on the right changes from a + to a -.
 When clicked again the process reverts to its initial state | Pass
     Unit Buttons | The unit buttons clicked, hovered and active styles all run properly.
 Each individual button alters the submit button in the expected way and when the submit button is pressed the correct conversion, relative to the Unit button pressed, is carried out. | Pass
     Input Box | Input Box pulls focus when each unit button is pressed and the same result with the submit button.
 The box borders highlight when it is selected.
 The box will only accept number inputs and only if they are greater than zero and less than one million.
-It the value violates this then an alert will display.
+If the value violates this then an alert will be displayed.
 The box deletes whatever input was last placed in it after the submit button is pressed or when a new unit button is pressed. | Pass
     Submit Button | The text within the button changes depending on what unit button is currently pressed.
 All clicked, hover and active styles are functioning properly.
 When the submit button is pressed the result gets printed to the page and the result is also added to the history table.
 If the submit button is pressed when there is no value present in the input box an alert will display asking the user to input a value. | Pass
     Conversion Result | The result gets printed once the submit button is pressed and the heading "Your Conversion:" displays above the result.
-The result is displayed in an easy to read sentence which includes your original input and unit and the result and its metric unit. | Pass
+The result is displayed in an easy-to-read sentence which includes your original input and unit and the result and its metric unit. | Pass
-    History Table | The table accepts additional data every time the submit button is presssed, so long as the value does not violate the conditions of the input box.
-The data is displayed neatly in clearly labeled collums and the rows print the most recent conversion to the top of the table pushing the rest down. | Pass
+    History Table | The table accepts additional data every time the submit button is pressed, so long as the value does not violate the conditions of the input box.
+The data is displayed neatly in clearly labeled columns and the rows print the most recent conversion to the top of the table pushing the rest down. | Pass

     [Back to top ^](#measure-up)